 With regards to Erste Factoring merger to the Bank, operational risk capital requirement calculation using the standardized approach was adjusted, which means dividing of Erste Factoring activities into the Bank business lines, for the calculation of average over three years of the sum of the risk weighted relevant indicator across all business lines, for the last three years.
-In addition, after Diners Club International Mak d.o.o.e.l from Macedonia was sold by Erste Card Club, it stays included in capital requirement calculation on consolidated level for 2020, as well as for the next two years.
+In addition, after Diners Club International Mak d.o.o.e.I from Macedonia and Erste Card d.o.o.
+Slovenia were sold by Erste Card Club in 2020 and 2022 respectively, companies stay included in the capital requirement calculation on consolidated level (for the year in which it was sold, as well as for the next two years).

 The Bank provides the operational risk capital requirement in such a way that it is constantly adequate to the type, range and complexity of its services as well as to its operational risk exposure or possible exposure within its scope of services.
 The information at the end of the financial year used to calculate capital requirements is based on revised data.